SoniAnshika/Calculator/README.md

 # Calculator

-This is a calculator website made by using :
+This is a calculator website made by using :<br>
 HTML
 CSS
 JAVASCRIPT